Mastercard/mastercard-idservice-tp-reference-app/README.md

     >**mastercard.api.pds.update.conflict.attribute=**, replace this value with "FATHERS_NAME" or "MOTHERS_NAME" or "LEGAL_NAME".

-    >**mastercard.api.pds.update.conflict.attribute.value=**, this name should present in one of the scanned documents(Drivers License or Passport).
+    >**mastercard.api.pds.update.conflict.attribute.value=**, this name should be present in one of the scanned documents(Drivers License or Passport).

     >**mastercard.api.scanID=**, replace this value with updated value.